 31 March, 30 June and 30 September

-Lloyd’s is no longer performing testing at other quarters to check that the unearned incepted loss ratio is not less than the value identified by the Signing Actuary.
-Lloyd’s expects that each syndicate has appropriate processes and governance frameworks in place such that the unearned incepted loss ratio is appropriate for the Q1, Q2 and Q3 technical provisions.
+Lloyd’s is no longer performing testing on any quarterly returns to check that the unearned incepted loss ratio is not less than the value identified by the Signing Actuary.
+This check will be undertaken in the ASR.
+Lloyd’s expects that each syndicate has appropriate processes and governance frameworks in place such that the unearned incepted loss ratio is appropriate for the Q1, Q2, Q3 and Q4 (QSR) technical provisions.
 Lloyd’s may seek further details from syndicates on validations performed on these areas.

 Unearned incepted ultimate claims (Line 20)